carbon-language/carbon-lang/mlir/docs/Dialects/Linalg/OpDSL.md

 tree, MLIR must be build with Python bindings enabled (`-DMLIR_ENALBE_BINDINGS_PYTHON=ON`).
-Then add the `python` directory in the build tree to your `PYTHONPATH` environment variable (i.e. `export PYTHONPATH=$PWD/build/python`).
+Then add the `python` directory in the build tree to your `PYTHONPATH` environment variable (i.e. `export PYTHONPATH=$PWD/build/tools/mlir/python_packages/mlir_core`).
 Optionally, use an installed MLIR package, if available, to avoid building.

 ```shell
 # Dump the `core_named_ops.py` module as YAML.
 python -m mlir.dialects.linalg.opdsl.dump_oplib .ops.core_named_ops
 ```

+Alternatively, run the `$PWD/build/bin/update_core_linalg_named_ops.sh` script, which is available after building the `mlir-linalg-ods-gen` target.
 The tool is meant for use during both development and runtime, but not as a build tool of the core compiler: in order to export static named op definitions to be built as part of the compiler, the corresponding Linalg dialect YAML file must be updated and reviewed.
 TODO: Develop a script to automate op updates to these files.

 ## Language Guide